Fiserv-Developer/payments-api/docs/Payment-Tokens.md

 A payment token can be deleted by sending a DELETE to /payment-tokens/{token-id}.

-You can retrieve the payment card data associated with a token, and the token settings, but sending a GET to /payment-tokens/{token-id}.
+You can retrieve the payment card data associated with a token, and the token settings, by sending a GET to /payment-tokens/{token-id}.